George of Hungary

 and treachery of the Turks"), published in 1481 in Latin.
 In 1539 it was translated in German language along with a preface by Martin Luther.

 The ethnicity of George is not known, possibly being either a German or a Hungarian.
 It is thought that he grew up in a bilingual environment and did not have a clear concept of his national identity.
-After his escape, George began to radically condemn and reject Islam.
+After his escape from the Ottomans, George condemned Islam.